Createdd/Writing/articles/LearningsFirstFullStack.md

 Now why is that?

-For me each project has it's own key learnings.
-In this it was the connection of frontend and backend and using Redux in React.
+For me, each project has it's own key learnings.
+In this project it was the connection of frontend and backend and using Redux in React.
 To keep my eyes on the learning path I force myself to tackle the next app.
 Reuse the things I have learned and be able to see new problems in a different light.

 Continuing this app and powering it up with more features, more functionality and tests would take a lot of time but diminish my learning results.
 It's open source and always available.
 If I want to continue my work I can do it easily.

+## Links

 - Repository on Github is available [here](https://github.com/DDCreationStudios/votingApp).
 - Live version of the result is available [here](https://ddcs-votingapp.herokuapp.com/).